roguesupport/FreeContributor/README.md

 ## gcarq Fork

-If you just want a way to create a very simple dns-blacklist generator use [gcarq FreeContributor fork](https://github.com/gcarq/FreeContributor).
+If you just want a way to create a very simple dns-blacklist generator use [gcarq FreeContributor version](https://github.com/gcarq/FreeContributor).
-It just downloads all domain lists, merges them and generates a file in the specified format (`/etc/hosts`, `dnsmasq`, `unbound` and `pdnsd`), nothing more.

 ## Installation and Usage